Cashew Grades In Detail

 Different regions specialize in processing specific cashew grades:

-• Vietnam – The largest exporter, supplying a broad range of cashew grades, especially WW320, WW240, and broken cashews.
+• Vietnam: The largest exporter, supplying a broad range of cashew grades, especially WW320, WW240, and broken cashews.

-• India – Known for high-quality WW180 and WW210 cashews, often used in premium retail markets.
+• India: Known for high-quality WW180 and WW210 cashews, often used in premium retail markets.

-• Ivory Coast & West Africa – Primary suppliers of raw cashew nuts, which are processed in Vietnam and India.
+• Ivory Coast & West Africa: Primary suppliers of raw cashew nuts, which are processed in Vietnam and India.

-• Brazil & Indonesia – Emerging players in the cashew industry, producing WW240 and WW320 grades.
+• Brazil & Indonesia: Emerging players in the cashew industry, producing WW240 and WW320 grades.

-Selecting the Right Cashew Grade for Your Business
+Selecting the Right Cashews

 When choosing a cashew grade, businesses should consider: